slawekmikula/scripts-osm2city/readme.txt

 * read the documentation for osm2city on: http://osm2city.readthedocs.io
 * directory structure should be the same as in this documentation in: http://osm2city.readthedocs.io/en/latest/preparation.html#creating-a-directory-structure
 * additionaly in development directory you should download and extract osmosis (lastest stable)
+* remeber to have terragear data on your disk for selected area !
+Downloat it here: http://www.flightgear.org/download/scenery/
 * I prefer to create python virtualenv specifically for this task and this should be in the same directory
 * my directory structure looks like: